mkeke/c64-basic-converter/readme.md

 20 poke zz,2
 ```

-We see that the custom variable `>borderAddr` is converted to `zz`, but that is also the name of a BASIC variable, making the initial value overwritten.
+We see that the custom variable `>borderAdr` is converted to `zz`, but that is also the name of a BASIC variable, making the initial value overwritten.

 ## Planned features / TODOs / DONEs